-- Applications must be electronically submitted.
-10/2/2020.
+- Applications must be electronically submitted by April 29, 2022.
 See Section VI Grant Submission for instructions.
 Applications should not be mailed or emailed directly to the GBRPP. - A complete "Application" includes the Application Form, Maps and Property Shape File(s).
 Only complete applications will be considered.

 3. Limits to Funding.

-In the October 2020 grant cycle, an organization may be awarded up to \$40,000, including the combined awards from Grant Program 1 (Appraisal) and Grant Program 2 (Completed Project).
+In the April 2022 grant cycle, an organization may be awarded up to \$40,000, including the combined awards from Grant Program 1 (Appraisal) and Grant Program 2 (Completed Project).
 The maximum grant award for Grant Program 1 is \$3,500 per property.
 The maximum grant award for Grant Program 2 is \$20,000 per property.